Introduction

 Configuring the database

 The next step is to configure the database for use by the Stork web based UI.
 Stork requires PostgreSQL.
 Be sure you have that installed and running.
-The stork-tool which is included with the "isc-stork-server" package is used to create the database as shown.
+If it is not installed, you can run the following commands to set it up for the first time:

 Related section in the Stork ARM.